What is a virtual half marathon?

 As you already know, participating in a half marathon is a significant feat requiring hour upon hour of hard sweat training.
 However, without thoughtfully mapped-out water/aid stations and hordes of supporters cheering you on, a virtual half marathon can come with several peculiar challenges.

-What is Virtual Marathon or Half Marathon Race?
+What is a Virtual Marathon or Half Marathon Race?

 A virtual marathon or half marathon race is a remotely held race managed by a race organization or group of individuals that allow individual runners the flexibility of racing a given distance at their own discretion.
 The runners are each responsible for running the given distance of a race within a set window of time set forth by the race organization.

-Although virtual racing is not a new phenomenon, they have gained tremendous popularity recently due to the COVID-19 pandemic, which has forced people to practice social distancing in an effort to contain the spread of the novel coronavirus.
+Although virtual racing is not a new phenomenon, it has gained tremendous popularity recently due to the COVID-19 pandemic, which has forced people to practice social distancing in an effort to contain the spread of the novel coronavirus.

 Most bigger race organizations will allow runners to download electronic bibs to place on their shirts.
 After a runner completes the race, some organizations will ship you race finishing swag for completing your race such as a medal or finisher’s t-shirt.